MarkXtenda/GifZone/README.md

 Link: https://63e5b34d497b563485d5b455--timely-churros-3e1fbd.netlify.app/

-##Features
+## Features
-Search for specific GIFs by title
+* Search for specific GIFs by title
-Filter search results by rating (G, PG, PG-13, R) Display random and trending GIFs when no search query is entered View GIFs in a larger size with detailed information Usage
+* Filter search results by rating (G, PG, PG-13, R)
+* Display random and trending GIFs when no search query is entered
+* View GIFs in a larger size with detailed information
+## Usage
 To use the application, simply type in a keyword or phrase in the search bar and hit the search button.
 The results will be displayed and can be filtered by rating.
 If you would like to see a specific GIF in more detail, simply click on it.

-##Contributing
+## Contributing
 If you would like to contribute to the development of this application, feel free to fork the repository and create a pull request.

-##License
-This project is licensed under the MIT License.
+## Creators

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by Mark Kholodii.